Developer Guide

 Other invalid

-commands:cfind a/ e/
+cfindcommands:cfind a/ e/,cfind a/alex e/

 Expected: No change in the displayed contact list.
 Error details displayed in the status message.